-- 1.6 Close the knife guards cover.
-The cutter will not run with this guard open. - 1.7 Close the bush inlet and exit guards. - 1.8 Turn the electrical supply on at the isolator switch.
-The 'Power on' lamp (1) will illuminate. - 1.9 Ensure all guards are closed and the blue guard lamp is illuminated.
-Press the 'Safety circuit reset' Push button which will illuminate
+- 1.6 Close the knife guards cover which has inlet and exit guards attached.
+The cutter will not run with this guard open. - 1.7 Turn the electrical supply on at the isolator switch.
+The 'Power on' lamp (1) will illuminate. - 1.8 When all guards and emergency stop switches are closed blue lamp (2) will illuminate. - 1.10 Press the 'Safety circuit reset' illuminated push button (4).
+If the knife guard cover is closed, this lamp will now illuminate.

-The machine will not work until all guards are closed and the 'safety circuit reset' button has been pressed.
+The machine main motor will not run until the knife guard cover is closed and the emergency stop switch pulled out.
+The 'safety circuit reset' button can then be pressed.
 If the lamp will not illuminate recheck that the guard is closed.
 See section B.2 for assistance.

-1.10 Press the 'cutter start' push button (6).
-The cutter motor will start and the green lamp will illuminate.

-1.11 Turn the 'cut cycle' selector switch (8) to position 'I'.
-Then press manual cut button to complete one cut cycle.
+- 1.11 Press the 'cutter start' push button (6).
+The cutter motor will start and the lamp will illuminate. - 1.12 If this is the first time the machine has been connected to the power supply at this stage remove top cover and check rotation of motor and refer to drawing 002.(page 18) - 1.12 Turn the 'cut cycle' selector switch (8) to position 'I'.
+It will spring back automatically to position 'II'

-When the caterpillar is running, the cutter will cut automatically, producing cut lengths, which are commanded by the length counter (5).
+When the caterpillar is running, the cutter will cut automatically, producing cut lengths which are entered into by the length counter (5).
 To stop cutting, turn the 'cut cycle' selector switch (8) to position '0'.

 To test the operation of the set length counter (5) it is necessary to enter a cut length.
 Any figure will do, but a convenient figure is 200mm.
-See section 2 for details how to operate this counter.
+See section 2 below for details how to operate this counter.